avanhatt/asplos24-ae-crocus/README.md

 ### Python
 - Install [Python][] >= `3.0`.
 - You will also need the following Python packages:
-    - `pip3 -mpip install matplotlib tabulate`
+    - `pip3 install matplotlib tabulate`

 ### Rust
 - Install [Rust][] >= `rustc 1.72.1`.